flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 ---

 <img style="margin-left:auto;margin-right:auto;display:block;"
-​    src="/blog-images/software-development/architecture/zen-architecture.jpg"
+    src="/blog-images/software-development/architecture/zen-architecture.jpg"
-​    title="{{ page.title }}"
+    title="{{ page.title }}"
-​    alt="{{ page.title }}. {{ page.keywords }}">
+    alt="{{ page.title }}. {{ page.keywords }}">
 ​
-<i>This is a series of excerpts from a book I'm writing: "Zen in the Art of Software Architecture - From Timeless Principles to Timely Products".
+<i>This starts a series of excerpts from a book: "Zen in the Art of Software Architecture - From Timeless Principles to Timely Products".
 The draft will evolve, and I'll rework published content without highlighting every edit.
 Last edit: Jan 07, 2019</i>

 ## The Call to Adventure